bianchi-ed/discord.js-bot-model/README.md

 # Boten Anna (README.MD in construction)

-Boten Anna is a Discord Bot Model being developed using node.js in conjunction with discord.js and axios.
+Boten anna is a discord Bot model being developed using node.js in conjunction with discord.js and axios.

 The first goal of this project is to study and gain hands-on experience in node.js development and web development in general.

 The second goal is to present a user-friendly and customizable Discord Bot model that includes fundamental moderation and utility commands.
 Additionally, it features a dynamic folder structure, which promotes better organization of commands and events for enhanced usability.
-This blueprint provides an environment that simplifies the implementation and maintenance of new commands, ensuring ease of adaptability.
+This model also provides an environment that simplifies the implementation and maintenance of new commands, ensuring ease of adaptability.

 ## Table of Contents
 - [Pre-Requisites](#Pre-Requisites)